davidsneighbour/hugo-feeds/README.md

 ### Limits

-`dnb-hugo-feeds` uses a cautious approach at configuring the output of the feeds.
-Where GoHugo's internal RSS template prints _all_ available pages without a configured limit, `dnb-hugo-feeds` will load only the 10 latest pages/posts, but you can configure at your pleasure.
+`hugo-feeds` uses a cautious approach at configuring the output of the feeds.
+Where GoHugo's internal RSS template prints _all_ available pages without a configured limit, `hugo-feeds` will load only the 10 latest pages/posts, but you can configure at your pleasure.

 If either `rssLimit` or `services.rss.limit` is defined and NOT overridden by any other configuration then these values will be choosen for RSS.
 Limits for specific feed formats can be configured explicitly.